ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_mux_axi/uz_mux_axi.rst

 ===============

 The software driver is initialized by default.
 The user just has to select the mux and the interrupt ratio ``#define`` in ``uz_global_configuration.h``
-The IP-Core is intialized at the startup of the system.
+The IP-Core is initialized at the startup of the system.
 The software driver is not intended to change the settings at runtime.

 Reference
 =========